iwr-wasteless/iwr/README.md

 ## Conclusions

+Weight-based pricing for both residual and compostable waste, coupled with multiple fractions for sorting recycling, has been found to most effectively reduce waste and increase recycling.
+Pricing for compostable waste is necessary because households with sufficient land (a bare patch of soil for a compost bin), or even those without, can compost their own waste.
+For the latter case, tumbler bins, worm farms and bokashi bins can be used.
-The schme in Bjuv in Sweden was very effective (apparently the most of demonstrations studied) in reducing waste and increasing recycling.
+The scheme in Bjuv in Sweden was very effective (apparently the most of demonstrations studied) in reducing waste and increasing recycling.
 However, the cost of the system was high.
-While weight-based charging has been found to reduce waste most effectively compared to fixed fees
+Other considerations for policy implementers and include:

+- promoting reusable/washable and/or biodegradable products as for nappies and dialysis sacs (with which the non-biodegradable and/or disposable and non-washable forms) tend to produce a lot of waste and may be financially disadvantageous to users of these products);
+- cleaning up any dumped waste, although it may not actually increase after a year, as was found in Bjuv in Sweden, coupled with monitoring e.g. via [CleanApp](https://cleanapp.io/) and fines;
+- possibly using transparent bins to make incorrectly sorted waste more visible, and education such as stickers, flyers, and talking to people to reduce incorrectly sorted waste.
+Fines could be used as a last resort.
+- mechanical locked gate systems or systems like the Identify, Press, Weight (IPW) Centre may be preferable for high-density apartments;

 ## FAQs
 ### How to solve dumping?